AmshenShanu07/Ai-Volume-Control/README.md

 # Ai-Vol-Control
-by this pyhton script you can control your pc volume by just moving your right hand fingers
+by this python script you can control your pc volume by just moving your right hand fingers

 ## About